-Covid-19 is one of the most significant threats to have occurred to the human species in generations.
-As an unpredicted and unexpected threat, it poses fundamental questions about the protection and survival of individuals and societies across the world.
+Covid-19 is one of the most significant threats to humans in generations and has posed fundamental questions about how we protect individuals and societies across the world.

 Children’s services have a duty and responsibility to continue to provide safety and support to vulnerable children.
 This includes child placement services and specifically foster care, adoption and special guardianship.

 At the outset of the pandemic it was hoped that the crisis would be resolved within months, but that has not proved to be the case.
 It has been an ever changing situation in terms of the impact of the virus, and the policy and legal response, and that continues to be the case.